John-Adrian-Adona/Sales-Data-Migration-and-Excel-Dashboard-/README.md

-# SuperStore-SQL-Data-Migration-Project
+# Sales-Data-Migration-and-Excel-Dashboard-Project

 <div style="text-align: justify;">

 Hello!
-In this article, I am excited to share the details of my standout project - Super Store Data Migration and Sales Dashboard.
-This initiative highlights my work in migrating product sales data from Excel to a MS SQL Server database and developing a product sales dashboard from the results.
+In this article, I am excited to share the details of my standout project - Sales Data Migration and Excel Dashboard.
+This initiative highlights my work in migrating product sales data from Excel to MS SQL Server database and developing a product sales dashboard from the results.

 </div>

-For more details and access to the project, you can check out my [GitHub repository](https://github.com/John-Adrian-Adona/SuperStore-Data-Migration-and-Sales-Dashboard-/).
+For more details and access to the project, you can check out my [GitHub repository](https://github.com/John-Adrian-Adona/Sales-Data-Migration-and-Excel-Dashboard-/).

 <br><br>